The Truth About !important

 !important, a legitimate feature of CSS, is a tool.
 It’s a critical tool for users, for who it’s what guarantees that their rules (when they ever put any in place) get applied.
 And it’s an important tool for authors, us web developers, not just to test (admit, 99% here have used

 !important for debugging purposes) but also to come up with sometimes incredibly elegant solutions.

 !important, as my nightmare-widened eyes see much too many times, resembles dogmatic over-simplification.
 To ban

-!important doesn’t, by definition, show understanding of what it’s doing and what it’s there for, and with that often looks like convenience, not to be bothered to explain when
+!important doesn’t show understanding of what it’s doing and what it’s there for, and with that often looks like convenience, convenience not to be bothered to contemplate what could be behind

 I won’t explain the intricacies of

 !important, either.
 Not here.
 My favorite Harry, for example, does a nice job doing so already, sharing some of the issues, and what we can do instead.
 I normally buy myself time by advising not to use

 !important too liberally, and all the time.
 But the point of this post is simply to, once and for all, establish that:

 !important is legitimate.
 It’s useful.
 It’s not going to go away.
 And so instead of screaming “no